Souliolii/Quest-Cloner-v83-AdventureMS/README.md

 Say.img.xml
 quest_helper.py

+For EXE version:

+No Python needed

+Just place quest_helper_gui.exe directly next to your XML files

-These files come from HaRepacker → Export as Classic XML.
+Important: These XMLs come from
+HaRepacker → File → Export → Export as Classic XML
+The tool does NOT read .img or .wz files — only .img.xml.

 📥 Setup

 Export Quest.wz as Classic XML using HaRepacker.

-Place all exported .xml files in a single folder.
+Put all .img.xml files into one folder.

+Either:

-Put quest_helper.py into that folder.
+Put quest_helper.py in that folder (Python version), or

-(Optional): Create a run script to ensure the tool runs from the correct directory:

-run_quest_helper.bat
+Put quest_helper_gui.exe in that folder (GUI version).

+Optional: Run script for CLI version

+Create run_quest_helper.bat:

 @echo off
 cd /d "%~dp0"
 python quest_helper.py
 pause

-▶️ Usage
+▶️ Running the Tool

-Run from Command Prompt:
+💻 Python Version
 cd /d "path\to\your\QuestXML"
 python quest_helper.py

-Or double-click run_quest_helper.bat.
+🖱 GUI / EXE Version

+Just double-click:

+quest_helper_gui.exe

+Must be in the SAME FOLDER as your .xml files.

+🧩 Usage Flow

 You will be prompted for:

+Base Quest ID
-Base Quest ID – the quest you want to duplicate (must exist)
+The ID to copy from (must exist)

-New Quest ID – the quest ID you want to create
+New Quest ID
+The ID to create (must not exist yet)

 Optional fields:

+Enter new text for:

-New quest name
+Quest name

-New quest summary
+Quest summary

-New quest reward summary
+Reward summary

-Leave any of these blank to keep the original text.
+Leave blank → keeps original text.

-Example
+📝 Example
-Base quest ID to copy FROM (existing ID): 20011
+Base quest ID to copy FROM: 20011
 New quest ID to create: 9000001

 New quest NAME: My Custom Quest
-New quest SUMMARY: Talk to NPC to begin.
+New quest SUMMARY: Talk to the NPC to begin.
 New quest REWARD SUMMARY: Adventure begins!

 🔧 What the Script Does

-For each quest XML file:
+For each quest XML:

-Locates the <imgdir name="<QuestID>"> block.
+Finds the <imgdir name="QuestID"> node

-Deep-clones it.
+Deep-clones it

-Renames it to the new quest ID.
+Renames it to the new quest ID

-If editing QuestInfo.img.xml, updates:
+Updates QuestInfo fields if provided:

 name